Pelosi abruptly shifts course, restarts economic relief push amid signs economy is straining

-Pelosi on Thursday asked key committee chairmen to get to work on putting together the bill, according to several Democratic aides with knowledge of the developments who spoke on condition of anonymity to discuss them.
-House Democratic leaders were meeting Thursday afternoon to discuss how to move forward.
+Pelosi asked key committee chairmen to get to work on putting together the bill.

+“We are still striving for an agreement,” Pelosi said inside the leadership meeting.
+She suggested the legislation could come to a vote on the House floor even if no bipartisan deal is reached.

+“If necessary, we can formalize the request by voting on it on the House Floor,” Pelosi said.

 News of Pelosi’s new push lifted the stock market slightly higher, with the Dow Jones industrial average gaining more than 200 points, or 0.8 percent.
 The Dow had slumped badly so far in September, losing nearly 9 percent in just three weeks.

-“I think we’re headed towards a resurgence of the virus in the fall, and until we defeat the virus, you’re not going to have a full economic recovery,” House Ways and Means Committee Chairman Richard Neal (D-Mass.) said Thursday.
-He said a vote could come as soon as next week.
+“I think we’re headed towards a resurgence of the virus in the fall, and until we defeat the virus, you’re not going to have a full economic recovery,” House Ways and Means Committee Chairman Richard Neal (D-Mass.) said.

 Up until now Pelosi has resisted demands from moderates in her caucus to narrow her ambitions or put a new bill on the floor, insisting that Republicans should be the ones to offer new concessions.
 But her stance has become increasingly problematic as endangered House Democrats demanded action, with some threatening to sign onto a Republican-led procedural move to force a vote on a small-business relief bill.